vbr-calc/vbr/README.md

 $ git push upstream v0.99.5
 ```

-this will trigger a github action that drafts a release based on the current version of `release_notes.md`.
-Go to github, edit the release and then hit publish when ready.
+this will trigger a github action that drafts a release based on the current
+version of `release_notes.md`.
+Go to github, edit the release and then hit publish
+when ready.

 ### release cleanup:

-After publishing, do the following:

-- Merge with the relevant stable series branch (`stable_0.x`, etc.)
+Make sure your local `main` matches the upstream VBRc `main` branch and then

-Then commit and push the following changes to `main`:
+create a new branch, e.g., `cleanup_from_v1pt2pt0` and make the following
+changes:

 - Copy/paste `release_notes.md` into `release_history.md`, reset `release_notes.md` for active development.
-- Bump the version in `vbr/support/vbr_version.m` appropriately
+- Go to `vbr/support/vbr_version.m` and set `Version.is_development = 0;`.

+Commit the changes, push up the branch and create a new pull request as usual.

+Finally, go check out the github [milestones](https://github.com/vbr-calc/vbr/milestones) and
+if there is a corresponding version for this release, close it out (if there are open issues
+or pull requests remaining that did not make it to release, remove them from the milestone and
+add them to a new one).

 # How to Cite